ashishhiggins/QuizApp/README.md

 5. Run `mvn spring-boot:run` to start the application.

 The application will be available on port `8080` by default.
 You can access the Swagger documentation at `http://localhost:8080/swagger-ui/`.

+### Running with Docker

+A pre-built Docker image is available on Docker Hub: `ashishhiggins/quizapp:latest`.

+1. Ensure you have Docker installed.
+2. Run the following command in your terminal:

+    ```bash
+    docker run -p 8080:8080 ashishhiggins/quizapp:latest
+    ```

+This will start the application in a Docker container, mapping port 8080 on your host machine to port 8080 in the container.
+You can then access the application and Swagger documentation at `http://localhost:8080/`.

 ## API Documentation and Sample Responses